SchmollerLab/Cell_ACDC/README.md

 1. Open a terminal and navigate to Cell-ACDC folder
 2. Activate the environment (conda: `conda activate acdc`, pip on Windows: `.\env\Scripts\activate`, pip on Unix: `source env/bin/activate`)
-3. Navigate to `src` folder and run the main launcher with `python main.py`
+3. Navigate to `cellacdc` folder and run the main launcher with `python main.py`

 ## Usage